 - In Test: Completed tasks that are being tested for verification

 - Done: Tasks that have been completed and verified by testing

 You can add or remove lanes and columns to suit your needs.

-Scrum boards are designed specifically for completing specific user stories and tasks within a specific time frame.
-You’ll want to use a scrum board if your team develops based on iterations or sprints.
+Scrum boards are designed to complete specific user stories and tasks within a specific time frame.
+You’ll want to use a Scrum board if your team develops based on iterations or sprints.